twolodzko/forth-rs/README.md

 ## Beyond words

-Most of the time, the life of the interpreter is simple: read a word, evaluate it, and proceed to next word.
+Most of the time, the life of the interpreter is simple: read a word, evaluate it, and proceed to the next word.
 Unfortunately, not everything can be expressed like this.

 The simplest example is comments, where we start a comment with the `(` word and want the interpreter to ignore